Workers Compensation in Nevada

 How Does Workers Comp Work in Nevada?

-The steps you take immediately following a workplace incident in Nevada are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in Nevada are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
 Don’t delay receiving help from a Nevada healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
+Taking too long could not only jeopardize your health, but you run the risk of missing deadlines.

 File a First Report of Injury